JAKE HEGGIE / LIBRETTO BY TERRENCE McNALLY

 Based on the book by Sister Helen Prejean

 Production a gift of Ann and Gordon Getty, Ted Snowdon & Leon “Duffy” Violante, in memory of Terrence McNally, the Rosalie J. Coe Weir Endowment Fund, and Diane B. Wilsey

-Additional funding from Franci Neely, and The H.M.
+Additional funding from The Walter and Leonore Annenberg Endowment Fund, The H.M.
 Agnes Hsu-Tang, PhD. and Oscar Tang Endowment Fund, Franci Neely, and Denise Littlefield Sobel, in memory of Phyllis Cannon Wattis.

 Languages sung in Dead Man Walking